musteka-la/kitsunet-docs/specs/ksn-slice-exchange.md

 #### Track slices

-`kitsunet:slice:<path>-<depth>` subscribe to a slice group
+`kitsunet:slice:<path>-<depth>` subscribe to a slice group.
 This enables the client to track a particular slice.
 It will trigger a new slice every time a block is generated.

-`kitsunet:slice:<path>-<depth>-<root>` subscribe to a specific slice
+`kitsunet:slice:<path>-<depth>-<root>` subscribe to a specific slice.
 This enables the client to track a slice for a specific state root, it will only get updates for that slice, this might trigger on each block update, but it will not change across block updates.

 #### Request slices